sarahshi/PyIRoGlass/docs/submitting_data.rst

 Submitting data
 ===============

 We welcome the submission of devolatilized FTIR spectra that can continue to shape the form of the baseline, and molar absorptivities.
-You can email the lead author, :mailheader:`Sarah Shi <sarah.shi@columbia.edu>`, or post an enhancement request or report of a bug on the issue page of the GitHub repository (https://github.com/SarahShi/PyIRoGlass)[https://github.com/SarahShi/PyIRoGlass].
+You can email `Sarah Shi <sarah.shi@columbia.edu>`_, or post an enhancement request or report of a bug on the issue page of the `PyIRoGlass GitHub repository <https://github.com/SarahShi/PyIRoGlass>`_.